iampranavdhar/starter-html-css-portfolio/README.md

    > `git clone <repo-url>`

-2. Install all the npm packages
+2. Go to the folder

    > `cd basic-html-css-portfolio`